 Calculating Your Estimated Tax Payment

-To calculate your estimated tax, you'll want to figure your anticipated adjusted gross income, deductions, taxable income, other taxes, and credits for that year.
-If you've filed self-employment taxes before, it can be easiest to work of your prior year's federal tax return as your starting point.
+Calculate your anticipated adjusted gross income, deductions, taxable income, other taxes, and credits for that year to determine your estimated tax.
+It can be easiest to work off your prior year's federal tax return as your starting point if you've filed self-employment taxes before.

 Tax software programs will help you calculate your estimated tax liability.
-Additionally, the IRS provides instructions and a worksheet for calculating your estimated tax payments (use the Pub.
-505 link below), which are filed with IRS Form 1040-ES.
+Additionally, the IRS provides instructions and a worksheet for calculating your estimated tax payments, which are filed with IRS Form 1040-ES.

-You should keep the worksheet for your records and keep records of the dates on which you make your estimated tax payments throughout the year.
-This information is critical for completing next year's return and you will need it for calculating any interest or penalties resulting from underestimating your tax liability.
+Keep the worksheet for your records, and keep records of the dates on which you make your estimated tax payments throughout the year.
+This information is critical for completing next year's return, and you'll need it for calculating any interest or penalties resulting from underestimating your tax liability.

 How to Pay Your Estimated Taxes

-The IRS offers five ways to pay your estimated tax:
+The IRS offers five ways to pay your estimated taxes:

-- Send in your payment (check or money order) with the corresponding payment voucher from Form 1040-ES.
+- Send in your payment (by check or money order) with the corresponding payment voucher from Form 1040-ES.

 - Pay electronically using the Electronic Federal Tax Payment System (EFTPS).
-You need to enroll for this service in order to use it and you can set up one-time or recurring payments up to a year in advance.
+You need to apply for this service in order to use it, and you can set up one-time or recurring payments up to a year in advance.
 Enroll online at www.eftps.gov.
-You can also modify or cancel payments as late as two days before they are paid.
+You also can modify or cancel payments as late as two days before they're paid.

 - Pay by electronic funds withdrawal.
-You set this up when you electronically file Form 1040 or Form 1040A, at which time you can arrange to withdraw funds electronically for up to 4 estimated tax payments that follow.
-Tax software, and tax preparers can set this up for you.
+You can set this up when you electronically file Form 1040 or Form 1040A, at which time you can arrange to withdraw funds electronically for up to four estimated tax payments that follow.
+Tax software and tax preparers can set this up for you.

-- Pay by credit or debit card using a pay-by-phone system or the Internet through one of only 3 IRS-authorized card processors.
-You will be charged a processing fee, the amount of which will be provided to you at the time of payment.
+- Pay by credit or debit card using a pay-by-phone system or the internet through one of only three IRS-authorized card processors.
+You'll be charged a processing fee.
+The amount will be provided to you at the time of payment.

 Additional Taxes for the Self-Employed

-Self Employment tax) is a Social Security and Medicare tax.
-The current self-employment tax rate is 15.3% and consists of 12.4% for Social Security (old-age, survivors, and disability insurance) and 2.9% for Medicare.
-This tax is essentially the same as the Social Security and Medicare taxes withheld by most employers, except that employers are required to pay half the tax, whereas those who are self-employed pay both halves.
-The Social Security portion is subject to maximum income limitations ($106,800 in 2010); the Medicare part is not.
+In addition to income tax, those who are self-employed are required to submit estimated tax payments for their self-employment tax.
+The current self-employment tax rate is 15.3%, consisting of 12.4% for Social Security and 2.9% for Medicare.
+This tax is essentially the same as the Social Security and Medicare taxes withheld by most employers, except that employers are required to pay half the tax.
+Those who are self-employed must pay both halves.
+The Social Security portion is subject to maximum income limitations ($137,700 for 2020 and $142,800 for 2021).